Jwiggiff/Friend-Racer/README.md

 ## Getting Started

+**WARNING: Compiling the source code using the method below DOES NOT work currently.**

 There are two options to be able to run this game yourself.
 You can either download the already built JAR file from the [Releases Section,](https://github.com/Jwiggiff/Friedn-Racer/releases) or you can compile and run the source code yourself by following the instructions below.